Network Installation Service with Altium On-Prem Enterprise Server

 Offline Licensing

 In a closed network environment – where direct internet access to the Altiium Licensing Portal is not available – deployed software can be licensed from the Enterprise Server's Private License Service (PLS).
-The Enterprise Server's PLS distributes previously acquired software licenses via the local network (Local PLS mode), which may be assigned to specific Enterprise Server User Roles to constrain license availability and usage.
+The Enterprise Server's PLS distributes previously acquired software licenses via the local network (Local PLS mode), which may be assigned to specific Enterprise Server User Groups to constrain license availability and usage.

 Licenses become available to the newly installed Altium design software when a user signs into the Enterprise Server, or connects to the Enterprise Server's PLS via Altium Designer's internal private license server feature.
-When a license's Role group assignment is set for Automatic Leasing in the Enterprise Server PLS, it will be leased by the design software without the need for user intervention.
+When a license's group assignment is set for Automatic Leasing in the Enterprise Server PLS, it will be leased by the design software without the need for user intervention.

 ► See the Private License Service page for detailed information on using the Enterprise Server PLS.